damccull/sublimetext-SolarizedToggle/README.md

 #Solarized Toggle

-##Important Note!
-Recently Package Control upgraded its control channel with the release of the new version.
-Using the old schema, Solarized Toggle was only compatible with ST2.
-I've updated the schema, but the kicker is that your plugin may not manually update.
-If it does not, simply uninstall the current version you have, and reinstall it from Package Control.
-Sorry for the inconvenience!

 ##Introduction
 Solarized Toggle is a very simple plugin originally written to allow users of [Sublime Text 2][st2] and [Sublime Text 3][st3] to easily switch between light and dark versions of the Solarized color scheme.